phwl/elec3607-lab/labs/lab1-install/README.md

 The output image is shown below.
 We can see that the Ethernet address is 10.70.152.58.
 ![16](./image/16.png)

-Since the AUP-ZU3 does not have built-in wireless networking, the most convenient way for Windows users to operate the AUP-ZU3 is to use a SSH client (such as [MobaXterm](https://mobaxterm.mobatek.net/)) to access the board via its Ethernet IP address ```10.70.152.58```.

 ### 2.2 MacOS
 ### 2.2.1 Serial Port (UART)
 First identify the serial port used for connection to the AUP-ZU3